Zack-Dx/nodejs_production_deployment.md/README.md

 node --version
 ```

+## 4. Clone Your Project from GitHub

-## 4. Clone your project from Github
+> Clone your project from GitHub by running the following command:

 ```
 git clone "your project link"
 ```

+## 5. Install Dependencies and Test the App

-## 5. Install dependencies and test app
+> Install the necessary dependencies and test the app by running the following commands:

 ```
 sudo npm i pm2 -g
 pm2 start index